kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ## Simulator

-Now that we've our Angular services generated, let's have a look at how we can utilize the OpenAPI spec even better in our front-end application stack!
+Now that we've generated our Angular services, let's have a look at how we can utilize the OpenAPI spec even better in our front-end application stack!
 What we're going to use for this is a great package called: [OpenAPI Backend](https://github.com/anttiviljami/openapi-backend) from [Viljami Kuosmanen](https://github.com/anttiviljami).

 As Viljami describes it in one sentence: